substantic/rain/docs/guide/user.rst

 -------

-Files created during task execution or task standard output can be used as the output of :func:`rain.cient.tasks.execute`.
+Files created during task execution or task standard output can be used as the output of :class:`rain.client.tasks.Execute`.
 The following example calls program ``wget`` that downloads web page at https://github.com/ and saves it as `index.html`.
 The created file is forwarded as the output of the task.